rishabhindoria25/Time-series-Dashboard-CRM/README.md

 ### Analyzing Energy Data Visualization

-For comprehensive energy data visualizations, navigate to the "Dashboard" section within the sidebar.
+For comprehensive data visualizations, navigate to the "Dashboard" section within the sidebar.
 This dashboard showcases charts for each IoT sensor associated with every entity.
 Users can tailor the chart's time range using the date picker situated at the page's top.
 Additionally, to gain deeper insights into a specific sensor's data, click on its name in the chart's legend.
 This action will unveil a modal window displaying a detailed chart alongside supplementary sensor information.

 ## Project Author